MSCHINDI-GIT/Compiler-UPX-SIGN-TOOL-for-EXE-and-MSO-VBA/README.md

 Refer to the readme.txt for additional instructions if required in "HOW TO USE THESE COMPONENTS

 IMPORTANT: You must registered the two msosip*.dll Files with regsvr32.exe as Admin-User in a fixed directory and Place the vbe7.dll in them! (and you need ev.
+VC_redist.x86.exe...)

-VC_redist.x86.exe...) call from cmd with run as Admin: cd to the Install directory from msosip.dll... and run C:\Windows\System32\regsvr32.exe msosip.dll and C:\Windows\System32\regsvr32.exe msosipx.dll
+Call from cmd with run as Admin: cd to the Install directory from msosip.dll... and run C:\Windows\System32\regsvr32.exe msosip.dll and C:\Windows\System32\regsvr32.exe msosipx.dll